 Permittees that are directed to conduct sampling under this permit shall submit a discharge monitoring report (DMR).
+If sampling is no longer required at a facility outfall in accordance with Part III(B)(4) of the permit, then a DMR is no longer required to be submitted for that outfall.
 The DMR shall summarize monitoring results obtained during the reporting period.
 If no discharge occurs during a reporting period, "no discharge" shall be reported on the DMR.
 Indicate on the DMR if a sample could not be collected because the facility was inactive or unstaffed, or the discharge occurred outside of normal business hours.
 DMRs shall be submitted according to the following schedule: